phoenix-oosd/EVTC-Log-Parser/README.md

 8. Text Dump Tables
     * Saves the above tables into ` /tables/ `

+## Future ##

-## Known Problems
+### Known Problems ###

-    * Players that disconnect or join a fight late will be ignored.
-    * Phase related statistics may not work if the log is not a boss clear.
-    * This program has only been tested on Windows 10.
+-Players that disconnect or join a fight late will be ignored -Phase related statistics if you don't reach the final phase of the boss -This program has only been tested on Windows 10

+### Working on... ###

+-Dynamic phase detection for non-linear fights like Keep Construct -Damage taken statistics
+-If you have a request for a feature you can contact via PM on [reddit](https://www.reddit.com/user/ghandi-gandhi) or GW2 (Phoenix.5719)